Home - Bookapy Book Preview

 “I don’t know….I don’t keep up with politics either.
 I think the Prime Minister has been mentioning something about putting more funding into schools and trying to eliminate some private-sector stuff……I don’t know, man…..”

 “Eh…..oh well,” Mizu said.
-He went and tapped the button as he closed out the display screen.
-The blue light lit up as the one-way see-through display closed up.
+He went and tapped the button, closing out the display screen.
 Chuang shrugged as the display was replaced with a solid wall.

 “Yeah, bro,” Mizu said.
 A big smile appeared on his face.
 He gestured to both of them.
-“Come on….I am hungry.”
+“Come on….I'm hungry.”

 Chuang gave a big nod.
 “Me too.
 Let’s go eat.”